Magnetic field induced anomalous pion couplings: Pion-quark interaction channels

 \FloatBarrier

-Form factors for the diagrams above, computed with the pion pseudoscalar coupling and obtained by a projection of the vertex of the figure above respectively in the scalar and vector channels \cite{Itzykson-Zuber}, can be written as::
+Form factors for the diagrams above, computed with the pion pseudoscalar coupling and obtained by a projection of the vertex of the figure above, respectively in the scalar and vector channels \cite{Itzykson-Zuber}, can be written as::

 where $G_{ps}$ corresponds to the pion pseudoscalar coupling coupling constant, and where $\tau$ are the Pauli matrices, being that neutral pion involves $i=3$ and charged pion combinations of $i=1$ and $i=2$.
-The trace $Tr$ is a generalized trace in Dirac indexes, flavor and color indexes as well as an integration in internal momentum $k$.
-The indexes $a,b=1,...8$ are the color indices, and where the quark-gluon vertex is

-$ R^{\mu\nu}_{ab} (-k)$ is a gluon propagator written below that will incorporate the multiplicative factor $g^2$ from the quark-gluon vertices.
+The trace $Tr$ is a generalized trace in Dirac indeces, flavor and color indices as well as an integration in internal momentum $k$.
+The indexes $a,b=1,...8$ are the color indices, and where the quark-gluon vertex is $\Gamma^\alpha_a = - i g \frac{\gamma^\alpha \lambda_a}{2}$, and $ R^{\mu\nu}_{ab} (-k)$ is a gluon propagator written below, that will incorporate the multiplicative factor $g^2$ from the quark-gluon vertices.
 The operators ${\cal P}^\pi$ project into the scalar and vector channels and in the pion charge eigenstate are given by:

 where the isospin projectors for neutral and charged pion given in $\tau_{\pi^\pm} = \frac{1}{\sqrt{2}}(\tau_1\pm i\tau_2)$ in the case of charged pions and $\tau_{\pi^0}=\tau_3$ for neutral pions.
 The traces in Eq\,\eqref{PiSps} and \eqref{PiVecps} with the ${\cal P}^\pi$ operators vanish in vacuum.
-However, the magnetic field insertion provides nonvanishing contributions.
+This way, the other linear independent structures of the vertex are eliminated.
+In other words, the trace over the projector times the corrected vertex isolates components in Clifford basis.
+The magnetic field insertion provides non-vanishing contributions for vector and scalar components.

 By considering flavor U(3) pseudoscalar meson couplings to constituent quarks, the same development described here is also valid for the $\eta$ meson if described by the flavor state P$_8$.
-The $\eta'$ meson is usually described by the state P$_0$ which however will only provide non-zero couplings of the type discussed in this work if meson mixing to $\eta$ and $\pi^0$ are also considered.
+The $\eta'$ meson is usually described by the state P$_0$ which, however, will only provide non-zero couplings of the type discussed in this work if meson mixing to $\eta$ and $\pi^0$ are also considered.
 This will be discussed in another work.

-In these diagrams, the quark propagator is imersed in a magnetic field.
-Interestingly, for the type of diagram shown in Fig. \eqref{fig:pion-CQ-B}, the Schwinger phase can be gauged away what simplifies calculation \cite{SchwingerPhase}.
+In these diagrams, the quark propagator is immersed in a magnetic field.
+Interestingly, for the type of diagram shown in Fig. \eqref{fig:pion-CQ-B}, the Schwinger phase can be gauged away, what simplifies the calculation \cite{SchwingerPhase}.
 For the limit of weak magnetic field with respect to the (constituent) quark mass, it can be written as \cite{weakB1}

 where $\hat{Q}$ is the quark charge matrix and $\tilde{S}_0(k) = 1/(k^2 - M^2)$

 The effective (confining) gluon propagator employed was inspired in \cite{cornwall} and is given by: